Restless Chipotle

 What do you look for in a potluck recipe?

-I don't know about you but I want a recipe that's super easy, relatively inexpensive, and will feed a crowd of people.
+I don't know about you but I want a something that's super easy, relatively inexpensive, and will feed a crowd of people.

 Even more than that - I'm looking for a recipe that will allow me to maintain my unofficial "best cook status" where ever I go.

-I usually pick a dessert recipe for a potluck because I don't have to worry about keeping it hot or keeping it cold - people aren't likely to get food poisoning (always a joy-killer), and desserts tend to be easy to transport.
+I like to pick a dessert recipe for a potluck because I don't have to worry about keeping it hot or keeping it cold - people aren't likely to get food poisoning (always a joy-killer), and desserts tend to be easy to transport.

 Enjoy!